 Economists feed data and other information into the model and then use their economic judgement and experience to consider how different parts of the economy might be affected in various scenarios.
 For example, if households start saving more, or businesses start investing less.

-The information the model produces feeds into our economic forecasts and monetary policy decisions.
+The information it produces feeds into the Bank’s economic forecasts and monetary policy decisions.
 It is also used in carrying out research.

 The monetary policy dial is our tool for affecting the cost of borrowing money in New Zealand.
 We turn this up or down to:

 - help keep prices within the economy stable

 - keep employment near the maximum sustainable level.

 *This is a simplified and stylised depiction of the Reserve Bank’s economic model.
 It is not a fully accurate representation of the elements and connections included in the model.

 What if consumers become nervous about economic developments happening in Europe or the US?
 What would it mean for our economy?